teziapp/connected-repo-starter-oRPC/README.md

 # Full-Stack TypeScript Monorepo

-A production-ready Turborepo monorepo for building full-stack TypeScript applications with end-to-end type safety.
+A production-ready Turborepo monorepo for building full-stack TypeScript applications with end-to-end type safety, with a implemented project for detailed reference.

 ## Tech Stack